mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 The resulting public key is the value H (serialized by the pack_Rq0 procedure);
 the resulting private key are the values F, H_inv, F_inv and S.  Any other intermediate values should be securely disposed.

+n.b. the initial generation of random polynomials can be combined into a single procedure

 ## Key Encapsulation